KimJJarvis/pave_repave/README.md

 | status             | retired              | passive secondary    | active primary.      |

-When it is complete the `repaveswitch` command can be used to make the spare into the new active primary.
-The HSA will once again be the passive secondary.

-*state diagram*

-It is important to note that the parameters of the `repave` and `repaveswitch` commands reflect the state of the peer, hsa and spare **at the time the `repave` command starts**.
-The commands are restartable.
+It is important to note that the parameters of the `repave` and `repaveswitch` commands reflect the state of the Peer, HSA and Spare **at the time the `repave` command starts**.
+The commands are re-startable.
 They must be restarted using these initial parameter values.
-In this example the `repaveswitch` `--ip_spare` parameter value shall be `192.168.122.217` even though that node is not a spare at the time the command is issued.
+In this example, the `repaveswitch` `--ip_spare` parameter value shall be `192.168.122.217`, as it was in the `repave` command, even though that node is not a spare at the time the `repaveswitch` command is issued.

 ## Client API